charliebidgood/CytView/README.md

 <br>

+## Notes / Tips
+## Notes / Tips
+* Cytview will randomly down-sample your data through use of the "obs_max" argument (default is set to 1000 samples).
+For larger datasets this is extremely useful in reducing both compute and plot time.
+It should be kept in mind however, that plots and statistics will be variable across different runs depending on the degree of down-sampling used.
+* In the grouped plot, Dunnett's Multiple Comparison Test is used to compare the means of each sample group against the mean of the control group (always first group).
+This is currently an experimental feature and is highly recommended that you perform any statistical calculations outside of CytView using a validated method.
+* You can easily export your down-sampled dataset with the extract_values() and pandas to_csv() function to easily create a .csv file which can be quickly transferred to GraphPad Prism or any other plotting software or statistical packages.

 ##  cytview.cell_plot()

 Randomly sample a subset of single-cell observations and plot cell-by-cell values.
 CytView makes use of seaborn's swarmplot() and boxplot() functions and thus any plot-related parameters can be tweaked using matplotlib.